Balanced Scorecard Spreadsheet

 Please Note: The purpose of this spreadsheet is to show you how a Balanced Scorecard works in practice.
 You can use it freely in your organisation but it is not built for operational use.
 It is an educational tool that should lead to using a dedicated balanced scorecard software system.

 Why Use a Balanced Scorecard Spreadsheet?

 If you really want your company to grow then you have to be sure your Strategy is aligned with your business processes and operations.
 Too many companies fall into the trap of measuring results after the event, that is, measuring things that they cannot influence.
 They also only measure financial results, which in itself is a good thing to do, but not by itself.
-Finally they don’t ‘balance’ their measures across all the business.
-The Balanced Scorecard forces you to think about measurement in a different way, it does three things well:
+Finally, they don’t ‘balance’ their measures across the whole business.
+The Balanced Scorecard forces you to think about measurement in a different way.
+It does three things well: